maxnachlinger/classes-and-functions-chat/1-fx/README.md

-This is an attempt to simplify request().
+#### Changes
+This is a first pass at simplifying ``request()``.
 Now more of the function's state comes from it's arguments.

 Some folks claim a benefit of classes is that you don't have to pass the state given to the constructor along to each instance method.
-The calling code shows that Partial application is a reasonable way around that.
+The calling code shows that partial application is a reasonable way around that.

+In case you don't know:

-Partial Application:
+#### Partial Application:

 A fancy phrase for taking a function with, say, 3 params, like this:
 ```javascript